Hair Loss

 If you’re noticing that your hair isn’t as thick as it used to be, it could be an excellent time to explore medications and topical treatments to treat hair loss and restore your hairline.
 These are relatively affordable and non-invasive compared to other treatments, so they’re often the first line of defence for people who want to tackle the hair loss they’re experiencing.
 Minoxidil, the active ingredient in Rogaine, is a topical treatment that comes in foam and liquid formats that you can apply daily to treat hair loss and restore your hairline.

-Finasteride, also known as Propecia, is an oral hair loss treatment that can prevent a further receding hairline.
-With minoxidil and finasteride, you must use the treatments consistently to maintain results.
+There are oral hair loss treatments available that can prevent a further receding hairline if used consistently.
 Laser treatments and hair transplants can also be effective for more advanced hair loss, although these will be more costly.

 What Does a Receding Hairline Look Like?